systemd/mkosi/mkosi/resources/man/mkosi.md

 :  Takes a UUID or the special value `random`.
 Sets the machine ID of the image to the specified UUID.
 If set to `random`, a random UUID will be written to `/etc/machine-id`.
-If not specified explicitly and the file `mkosi.machine-id` exists in the local directory, the UUID to use it read from it.
+If not specified explicitly and the file `mkosi.machine-id` exists in the local directory, the UUID to use is read from it.
 Otherwise, `uninitialized` will be written to `/etc/machine-id`.

 ### [Validation] Section